People We Meet on Vacation: Poppy Wright

 The main character of the novel, Poppy, is a travel blogger and writer for a magazine.
 She is described as being out-going and wild, always looking for new adventures.
 She moved away from her hometown in Linfield, Ohio due to bullying.

 Alex Nilsen

 Poppy's best friend in his 30s, who is quite her opposite.
 He prefers staying in his hometown to build a family and settle down.
-He works as an English teacher at a high school in Indiana.
+He works as an English teacher at a high school in Linfield.

 Rachel Krohn

 Poppy's best friend in New York who is a social media influencer and an artist.
 Rachel was the one who advised Poppy to rekindle her bond with Alex in order to find out what would make her happy.

 Sarah Torval

 Alex's on-and-off girlfriend throughout the story.
 Alex first meets her at the library and she also teaches at the same school as Alex.